MathiasSchindler/monacc/README.md

 ## What is this?

-This project combines two pieces:
+This project primarily combines two pieces:

 1. **monacc** — A C compiler targeting Linux x86_64 (SysV ABI)
 2. **A userland toolkit** — 86 syscall-only command-line tools (`cat`, `ls`, `grep`, `sh`, `awk`, plus crypto + net tools)

+It also includes an **optional experimental kernel** (in `kernel/`) that can boot under QEMU and run a subset of the monacc-built userland (including `bin/sh`) from an initramfs.

 The compiler compiles the tools.
 The tools provide the environment needed to build and test the compiler.